 RBI Assistant Exam

 The RBI Assistant exam is conducted to recruit candidates into the clerical and assistant cadre handling day to day operations of the bank.
-The RBI Assistant exam is usually held in the month of November and December every year.
+The RBI Assistant 2020 notification has been released and candidates willing to appear for the RBI exams can fill in the application form.
 The following are a few details about the exam:

 RBI Assistant Eligibility